 Exposure to environmental agents.
 There is some evidence that exposure to certain medications, chemicals or toxins in your environment may increase your risk of developing autoimmune disorders.
 For example, research shows that exposure to some medications (e.g., procainamide or hydrolyzine) and certain metals (e.g. mercury, gold, or silver) may be associated with the development of autoimmune disorders.

-There are many different underlying factors that may contribute to the development of autoimmune diseases.
+Despite this lack of uncertainty, there appears to be quite a few common underlying factors that contribute to the development of autoimmune diseases.

-As depicted in the diagram (below), the primary underlying root causes and co-factors of autoimmune diseases include inflammation, oxidation, infections, viruses, food intolerances, heavy metals, toxicity, damaged cells, leaky gut, and a weakened (confused) immune system.
+As depicted in the diagram (above), the primary underlying root causes and co-factors of autoimmune diseases include inflammation, oxidation, infections, viruses, food intolerances, heavy metals, toxicity, damaged cells, leaky gut, organ dysfunction, and a weakened or overactive (confused) immune system.